 Some businesses increasingly permit employee telecommuting, flexible work schedules, open workplaces, teleconferencing and outsourcing.
-These trends are being accelerated as a result of the ongoing COVID-19 pandemic.
+These trends were accelerated during the COVID-19 pandemic.
 These practices enable businesses to reduce their space requirements.
 Over time, these trends could erode the overall demand for office space and, in turn, may place downward pressure on occupancy, rental rates and property valuations.